 Step 3 – Click on “Create File Request.”

 Step 4 – Write a description explaining your request.
 It should be short and concise.
-Click on “Change Folder” to choose the location for the incoming files and click “Next.”
+Click on “Change Folder” to choose the incoming files' location and click “Next.”

 Step 5 – Copy the link provided and share it with whoever you wish to receive the files from.
 It is also possible to send the link to their email address directly.

 It is very frustrating when you receive a file from someone, and you can’t open it because of incompatibility.
 Well, you don’t have to worry about that anymore.
 Dropbox has come to your rescue.